Samsung/Tizen.CircularUI/doc/guide/CircleListView.md

 The following example has cells, header, footer.
 And use the [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/) to format a data object for display.

+**WARNING: The `CircleListView`'s backend which is `EFL extension`, has a limitation not being focused and not being tapped on the top and bottom of the screen in Wearable Circle devices.
+If each item of a list has too small or too high a height, the first or last item of a list cannot be focused and tapped.
+To avoid this inherent problem, you should specify a proper height value (120 recommended) by the ViewCell or ListView Header or Footer.**

 For more information, see the following links:

 - [CircleListView  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleListView.html)